yuanqing/generate-css/README.md

 See the [full list of functional CSS classes](/docs/css.md#readme) currently supported by Generate CSS.

-Note that there are two types of functional CSS classes:
+There are two “types” of functional CSS classes:

 #### Classes *without* a `${key}`